MrNeocore/go-game-of-life/README.md

 ## 2D

 ### Rules
-Neighbours (`N`) of a cell are their immediate neighbours (8-ways).
+neighbors (`N`) of a cell are their immediate neighbors (8-ways).

-Contrary to the 1D version, neihbours don't include the "wrapped around" cells.
+Contrary to the 1D version, neighbors don't include the "wrapped around" cells.

 ### State diagram
 <img src="states2d.svg" width="400">